Executive Order 13990: Provisions

 The order was one of fifteen signed during the first day of the Biden administration.

 Reactions

-Climate experts like Rachel Cleetus and Jonna Hamilton praised the order.
+Climate activists like Rachel Cleetus and Jonna Hamilton praised the order.

 Many politicians from the Republican Party criticized the order.

 Litigation

 Louisiana v.
 Biden (2022)

 On February 11, 2022, Western Louisiana U.S. District Court Judge James D. Cain Jr. issued a preliminary injunction in Louisiana v.
 Biden (2022) in favor of the plaintiffs to block federal agency requirements to assess the social costs of greenhouse gas emissions in regulatory actions under the order.
 On March 16, the U.S. 5th Circuit Court of Appeals stayed the decision following an appeal by the U.S. Justice Department, and on May 26, the U.S. Supreme Court issued an order without comment or opposition dismissing an appeal filed by the plaintiffs to vacate the 5th Circuit Court of Appeals decision.

 Missouri v.
 Biden (2022)

 On August 31, 2021, Eastern Missouri U.S. District Court Judge Audrey G. Fleissig issued an order dismissing a request filed by the plaintiffs in Missouri v.
 Biden (2022) for a preliminary injunction to block federal agency requirements to assess the social costs of greenhouse gas emissions in regulatory actions under the order.
 On September 3, the plaintiffs filed an appeal with the U.S. 8th Circuit Court of Appeals.
 Oral arguments were held on June 16, 2022.